yuanyuanhu96/Potfolio-Archive/_posts/2017-06-08-eating-flow.md

 title: Eating Flow, SMART PRODUCT
 shortTitle: Eating Flow

-description: The diet is a culture which is not just food, but also includes the associated activities during the process of diet.
-The eating utensils, food activities, catering and entertainment, and dietary exchanges, etc. in traditional culture are very rich, among which people enjoy the process and the exchange of people.
-However, today's advanced IT and fast-paced culture has changed our lives greatly.
+description: Diet is a culture which is not just food, but also includes the associated activities during the process of diet.
+Today's advanced IT and fast-paced culture has changed our lives greatly, including our diet culture.
 icon: <img src="/images/Project-icon-png/Project-icon-04.png" alt="" width="100"/>
 category: blog
 methods: Interview, Prototyping